menacethedenis/CI_Milestone4_Denis_Lymer/README.md

 # **UX**

-Ease of use was the main goal of this project.
-I wanted to keep the CRUD functionality within as few clicks as possible.
-I also decided to keep the layout to 3 separate pages - Home/main, Add and Edit, and make navigation between them as simple and obvious as possible.
+I did a lot of research before beginning to code this project.
+I viewed and explored many online stores that specialized in the products I wanted to sell on my own site.
+I kept note of my favourite aspects and elements of these sites before deciding on what direction to take my own UX and writing my User Stories.

 ### **User Stories**

-I wrote the following user stories to keep in mind during development:
+I wrote the following user/admin stories to guide the project development:
-* 1. As a user I want to be able to easily record details about beers I am drinking or have drank previously.
+* 1. As a user I want to be able to purchase my favourite music in various formats.
-* 2. As a user I want a streamlined app experience with no features more than one click away.
+* 2. As a user I want to see new releases I may not be aware of.
 * 3. As a user I want to be able to edit or delete previous entries.
 * 4. As a user I want to be able to record an entry with the minimal amount of info if I am in a rush.